Skip to content

 What Is an Email API?

-An email API (Application Programming Interface) allows your application to send messages through direct HTTP requests.
-This method skips the mail server and communicates with your email provider in a more modern, controlled way.
+An email API (Application Programming Interface) lets your application send messages with direct HTTP requests.
+This bypasses the mail server and communicates with your provider in a faster, more controlled way.

 Pros: